About our Internship Program

-WaterFire interns will be given an up-close view of the inner workings of a major nonprofit organization dedicated to the ritual of renewal in a city through the magic of art and music, water and fire.
-An internship at WaterFire is a very unique experience allowing interns to work side-by-side with staff and members of the community to present an amazing and moving event.
+WaterFire Providence’s interns are given an up-close view of the inner workings of a major nonprofit organization dedicated to the ritual of renewal in a city through the magic of art and music, water, and fire.
+An internship at WaterFire Providence is a very unique experience that allows interns to work side-by-side with staff and members of the community to present an amazing and moving event.

-Whether an intern is interested in learning more about the workings of a nonprofit, about art, theatre, music, or community, an internship at WaterFire combines it all.
+Whether an intern is interested in learning more about the workings of a nonprofit, or about art, theater, music, or community, an internship at WaterFire Providence combines them all.

-A WaterFire intern will finish his or her internship with experience in many areas: nonprofit public arts administration, fundraising, event planning, and a better understanding of the intersection between art & culture and community.
+A WaterFire Providence intern will finish his or her internship with experience in many areas: nonprofit public arts administration, fundraising, event planning, and a better understanding of the intersection between art/culture and community.

-- The ability to confidently take and follow direction, as well as multi-task
+- The ability to confidently take and follow directions, as well as multitask

-- Experience with Microsoft Word, Excel, and PowerPoint
+- Experience with Google Docs/Sheets, Google Calendar, Microsoft Word, Excel, and PowerPoint

 - Excellent written and oral communication skills

-- The ability to work well independently and with others
+- The ability to work independently and with others

-- Access to a car and a valid driver’s license are preferable
+- Access to a car and a valid driver’s license is preferable

-- Genuine interest in art, culture and community, and WaterFire
+- A genuine interest in art, culture, community, and WaterFire’s mission

 How to Apply

-For more information about interning at WaterFire contact Alex.
+For more information about interning at WaterFire contact Gary Saint Laurent.

 All WaterFire Providence internships are unpaid.
 Internships may be done for academic credit, career exploration, or service learning.